What does the foster carer do during the Adoption Process?

 *I'll think and get back to you within a few days.
 (Nothing changes at this time but we know to make contact on x date to confirm the choice made - let your team leader know.)

-4. ORGANISES PAYMENT AND COLLECTION: If the pet is already fully vetted (desex-chip-vac) and the flea and worm meds are up to date, then the adopter can pay via bank transfer into our bank account, take a screen shot of the confirmation screen and text it to the foster carer and email it to email@example.com too.
+4. ORGANISES PAYMENT AND COLLECTION: If the pet is already fully vetted (desex-chip-vac) and the flea and worm meds are up to date, then the adopter can pay via bank transfer into our bank account, take a screen shot of the confirmation screen and text it to the foster carer and email it to email@example.com as well.
 The foster carer is to check that the correct bank account details have been used, either by reading the numbers out as the adopter puts them into their device or off the confirmation screen shot.
 We CANNOT TAKE CASH and the pet CANNOT be handed over until confirmation of payment has been received.
 Cats can be met, paid and collected the same day if the foster carer is agreeable.
 Alternately the potential adopter may agree with the foster carer to collect the pet within a week of paying the adoption fee.

 Pre-Adopted kittens and cats (not yet vetted) are paid in full but collected from the vets when vetwork is completed.